-Testing the SMTP This button makes it possible to send a test e-mail to check the firewall's SMTP configuration. configuration After having clicked on Test the SMTP configuration , enter the e-mail address of the recipient for the test a mail in the window that energy then click on Send recipient for the test e-mail in the window that opens, then click on Send.
+Testing the SMTP configuration This button makes it possible to send a test e-mail to check the firewall's SMTP configuration.
+After having clicked on Test the SMTP configuration , enter the e-mail address of the recipient for the test e-mail in the window that opens, then click on Send.